 The AMTE Annual Conference provides participants with opportunities to examine and discuss current issues at the intersection of research and practice in mathematics teacher education.
-With the exception of Brief Reports and Posters, sessions must actively engage participants, and the ways in which a presentation will involve participants must be described in the proposal.
+With the exception of Reports and Posters, sessions must actively engage participants, and the ways in which a presentation will involve participants must be described in the proposal.
 The following are potential formats for presentations arranged in order of duration.
 Individual Sessions and Symposia have options for session duration.
 The program committee reserves the right to adjust session lengths to fit the confines of the program.

 Individual Sessions allow for project overviews and updates, descriptions of local, state, national, or international initiatives, and research or practice reports.
 Such sessions are 45 or 60 minutes and typically have 1-3 session presenters.
 At least one-third of the time must be allocated for active participant engagement.

 The Poster Session is intended to facilitate sharing information and research through a visual display of material rather than a formal oral presentation.
 This session allows an opportunity for informal discussions and interaction between the presenter(s) and the audience.
 Each poster must fit on a 36” high x 48” wide display board.
-The Poster Session will run 60 minutes.
-Presenters may be listed on one poster only, and at least one presenter must be with each poster during the session.
+The Poster Session will run 60 minutes and at least one presenter must be with each poster during the session.

-Symposia allow presenters to choose one of several different formats for a 60- or 75-minute session.
-Regardless of format, at least 1/3 of the time must be allocated for participant interaction.
+Symposia allow presenters to choose one of several different formats for a 60 or 75-minute session.
+Regardless of format, at least one-third of the time must be allocated for participant interaction.
 Symposia formats include:

 - Multi-Faceted Presentation: Several presentations focusing on the same issue from different perspectives or addressing related aspects of the issue.

 Extended Sessions are 120 minutes and allow presenters to choose one of several different formats.
 Regardless of format, at least 1/2 of the time must be allocated for participant interaction.
 Extended Session formats include:

 - Working Group: Participants engage in collaborative work towards a common goal or consider a particular issue relevant to mathematics teacher educators.